isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This is not as convenient as a macro to define, but as easy to use, has zero overhead, and is typed and scoped.

-In the future, static reflection is likely to eleminate the last needs for the preprocessor for program text manipulation.
+In the future, static reflection is likely to eliminate the last needs for the preprocessor for program text manipulation.

 ##### Enforcement